Warwick Prize for Writing: 2011

+The theme for the 2011 award was "colour".
+The winning book was Dazzled and Deceived: Mimicry and Camouflage.

 2013

 The judges for the Warwick Prize for Writing 2013 were Ian Sansom of the Department of English and Comparative Literary Studies at the University of Warwick (Chair), Marina Warner CBE and Ed Byrne, Vice-Chancellor and President of Monash University in Melbourne, Australia.

 2013 was the first time the prize was won by a poet.